The reduced car tax for taxicabs and full exemption from tax

 - Minivans that accommodate passengers in wheelchairs are fully exempted.

-- Full exemption may be granted to a minivan if it is approved as a taxi and operated for taking children to school or daycare.
+- Full exemption may be granted to a minivan if it is operated for taking children to school or daycare.

 What does operating a taxi service business require?